Floer homology: Lagrangian intersection Floer homology

 The Lagrangian Floer homology of two transversely intersecting Lagrangian submanifolds of a symplectic manifold is the homology of a chain complex generated by the intersection points of the two submanifolds and whose differential counts pseudoholomorphic Whitney discs.

 Given three Lagrangian submanifolds L0, L1, and L2 of a symplectic manifold, there is a product structure on the Lagrangian Floer homology:

 which is defined by counting holomorphic triangles (that is, holomorphic maps of a triangle whose vertices and edges map to the appropriate intersection points and Lagrangian submanifolds).

 Papers on this subject are due to Fukaya, Oh, Ono, and Ohta; the recent work on "cluster homology" of Lalonde and Cornea offer a different approach to it.
 The Floer homology of a pair of Lagrangian submanifolds may not always exist; when it does, it provides an obstruction to isotoping one Lagrangian away from the other using a Hamiltonian isotopy.

 Several kinds of Floer homology are special cases of Lagrangian Floer homology.
 The symplectic Floer homology of a symplectomorphism of M can be thought of as a case of Lagrangian Floer homology in which the ambient manifold is M crossed with M and the Lagrangian submanifolds are the diagonal and the graph of the symplectomorphism.
 The construction of Heegaard Floer homology is based on a variant of Lagrangian Floer homology for totally real submanifolds defined using a Heegaard splitting of a three-manifold.
-Seidel–Smith and Manolescu constructed a link invariant as a certain case of Lagrangian Floer homology, which conjecturally agrees with Khovanov homology, a combinatorially-defined link invariant.
+Seidel–Smith and Manolescu constructed a link invariant as a certain case of Lagrangian Floer homology, which conjecturally agrees with Khovanov homology, a combinatorially defined link invariant.

 Atiyah–Floer conjecture

 The Atiyah–Floer conjecture connects the instanton Floer homology with the Lagrangian intersection Floer homology.
 Consider a 3-manifold Y with a Heegaard splitting along a surface $\Sigma$.
 Then the space of flat connections on $\Sigma$ modulo gauge equivalence is a symplectic manifold $M(\Sigma)$ of dimension 6g − 6, where g is the genus of the surface $\Sigma$.
 In the Heegaard splitting, $\Sigma$ bounds two different 3-manifolds; the space of flat connections modulo gauge equivalence on each 3-manifold with boundary embeds into $M(\Sigma)$ as a Lagrangian submanifold.
 One can consider the Lagrangian intersection Floer homology.
 Alternately, we can consider the Instanton Floer homology of the 3-manifold Y. The Atiyah–Floer conjecture asserts that these two invariants are isomorphic.
-Salamon–Wehrheim and Daemi–Fukaya are working on their programs to prove this conjecture.